 There is one more calculator which you might be interested in if you want to count the tip.
 This is tip from net price calculator which helps not only figure out the tip amount but also calculate gross price on the grounds of the net price and tax value.

-Another question which I would like to put forward is how much to tip.
-I have already mentioned that the average tip amounts to 10-20% of the total bill.
+Another question which you may have is, how much to tip.
+I have already mentioned that the average tip is between 10% to 20% of the total bill.
 However, you may wonder how much you should leave in a particular situation.
-The amount you choose is an individual question and depends on the quality of service.
-The better the service was, the more you should pay.
+The amount chosen is an individual choice and may depend on the quality of service.
 The range 10-20% isn't fixed as well.
 It may change depending on the rank of a restaurant (or any other place which belongs to the service industry).
-It's noticeable that customers leave higher tips when they are in a fine-dining restaurant than in fast food.
+It's noticeable that customers leave higher tips when they are in a fine-dining restaurant than in fast food restaurant.
+Some restaurants have minimum tips when dining with a large group.
 There is also another aspect which influences the tip amount, namely the country and its culture.
 The rules related to paying for a service vary in different places around the world.
 In Switzerland, for example, tipping is not expected, however it's fair to leave 5 to 10% of the bill value.
 In the UK giving a tip in a restaurant is customary while in a pub not really.
 There are some differences when we travel to Asia as well.
 While Japan is, in large part, a non-tipping society, in Dubai the tip is automatically added to the bill.
-If you want to control the amount of the imposed tip, you will find our Percentage Increase Calculator very useful.
+If you want to find the percentage of the imposed tip, you will find our Percentage Increase Calculator very useful.
 This tool solves the same math problem on the basic level, but is more generic and can be used to solve different problems.

 It may seem weird that we should give tips for the service we actually pay for.
 The reason is that people working in the service industry are usually low-paid.
 Their employers take it for granted that this will be compensated by tips.
 What's more, it's a commonly approved way to express your satisfaction with the service you got.